sporchia/alttp_vt_randomizer/readme.md

 ```

 #### Web interface
-You will need to build assets the first time (you will need [Yarn](https://yarnpkg.com/) to install the javascript dependicies).
+You will need to build assets the first time (you will need [Yarn](https://yarnpkg.com/) to install the javascript dependencies).

 ```
 $ yarn
 $ ./node_modules/gulp/bin/gulp.js --production
 ```

-Once you have the dependicies installed.
+Once you have the dependencies installed.
 Run the following command then navigate to http://localhost:8000/.

 ```
 $ php artisan serve